swcarpentry/DEPRECATED-boot-camps/version-control/Remote.md

-## Working with remote repositories
+## Working from multiple locations with a remote repository

 We're going to set up a remote repository that we can use from multiple locations, and, as we'll see, we can share with colleagues, if we want to.